Theoreticallyhugo/argument_mining_SuG/PLANS.md

 - full pipeline with good cli (read from file of kind (?) -> ask stede for specs)

+- optimised for uni gpu and mby cpu?

 ## approaches:

 - majority voting